-Councillor Davies raised concerns with the ambitious target for homelessness prevention in CW2.3 due to the current housing crisis adding pressure and questioned whether there Housing Committee 07 December 2021 Subject to approval at next meeting had been any extra resources set aside to achieve this.
+Councillor Davies raised concerns with the ambitious target for homelessness prevention in CW2.3 due to the current housing crisis adding pressure and questioned whether there Housing Committee had been any extra resources set aside to achieve this.
 The Strategic Director of Communities explained that this topic would be discussed at length in the HomeseekerPlus briefing which was due to take place on the 15 December.
 He further explained that they had recently reviewed the budgets and tried to allocate as much resource as they could within the limited budget.